 I realized it was up to me to figure out what was causing my symptoms.
 I spent years researching, reading, and educating myself on the body, learning how it’s a complex system influenced by a multitude of factors, like food choices, sleep habits, environmental toxins, and even thought patterns.
 After years of trial and error, I found a combination of diet and lifestyle changes that helped lessen my symptoms.
 By my mid-twenties, I had become well enough to work full time – something that wasn’t possible for many years when my symptoms controlled my life!

-In spite of all my progress, the one thing that never improved was the debilitating period cramps.
-In fact, they only got worse as the years passed.
-Around 30, I also had started having debilitating cramps away from my period, during intercourse.
-Soon they was also triggered by foods that were previously “safe” for me.
+In spite of all my progress, the one thing that never improved was those debilitating period cramps.
+In fact, those only got worse as the years passed.
+Around 30, I also had started having those debilitating cramps away from my period, during intercourse.
+Soon it was also triggered by foods that were previously “safe” for me.
 Or when I drank something cold.
 Even when I sneezed.

 Surprise!
 It’s endo

 Once again, I went to multiple gynecologists, until one finally said she suspected I had endometriosis.

 Hearing that, I decided to see an actual endometriosis specialist.
 The ultrasound he did showed I had a grapefruit sized endometrioma on my left ovary.
 Two excision surgeries later, I lost my ovary and was diagnosed with stage IV endometriosis, with adhesions, scar tissue, fused organs, cysts, bowel involvement… You know, all the good stuff.

 Getting diagnosed has solved the mystery that has been hanging over my health for over half of my life!
 I couldn’t even believe it.